Moikii/ADL_W23/README.md

 ```

-- **Download an already build docker-image:** Run the application faster, the docker-image can be downloaded, and additionally launch the application with the commands below.
+- **Download an already build docker-image:** To run the application faster and not having to build it, the docker-image can be downloaded and launched with the commands below.

 ```
 docker run -p 8501:8501 ghcr.io/moikii/shel:latest